rougin/codeigniter/README.md

 ## Why?

+I was a big fan of `Codeigniter 3` back in the day as it is my very first PHP framework to work with.
+With this, I tried to create this package to provide quality of development improvements when writing projects under `Codeigniter 3` before and the following other reasons below:

 ### One-command update

-This provides an easy way to update the internals of `Codeigniter 3`.
-There's no need to perform copy and pasting of files:
+This package provides an easy way to update the internals of `Codeigniter 3`:

 ``` bash
 $ composer update
 ```

+With a simple command, there's no need to perform copy and pasting of files whenever there is an update.

 ### Out of curiosity